oxheadalpha/tezos-k8s/charts/snapshotEngine/README.md

 ### Snapshot Warmer Deployment

-This Kubernetes Deployment runs the `snapshot-engine` container located in the root of the `tezos-k8s` repository.
+This Kubernetes Deployment runs the `snapshotEngine` container located in the root of the `tezos-k8s` repository.

 The entrypoint is overridden and the `snapshot-warmer/scripts/snapshotwarmer.sh` script is provided as the container entrypoint.